solliancenet/microsoft-postgresql-developer-guide/05_AI/05_03_Exploring_LLMS.md

 - Pretraining: LLMs undergo pretraining on a large corpus of text data from the internet, which enables them to learn grammar, syntax, semantics, and a broad range of knowledge about language and the world.
 - Fine-tuning: After pretraining, LLMs can be fine-tuned on specific tasks or domains with smaller, task-specific datasets.
 This fine-tuning process allows them to adapt to more specialized tasks, such as text classification, translation, summarization, and question-answering.

-Your choice of model comes down to three major areas:
+The choice of model comes down to three major areas:

-    - What is your goal
+    - What is the goal
-    - What your data looks like
+    - What the data looks like
-    - How much you are ready to pay
+    - How much budget is available

 When it comes to data, a differnt model will be required based on if it is text, audio, video, image generation and so forth.